How do I interpret the coefficients of an effect-coded variable involved in an interaction in a regression model?

 - The intercept is interpreted as the estimate of the unweighted grand mean of the dependent variable across all groups comprising the categorical predictor(s) (and at zero for all other predictors in the model)

-- the sum of the coefficients for all effect-coded regressors representing a single categorical predictor is the negative deviation from the grand mean of the contrasting group (group coded by \(-1\) in the regressors)
+for that regressor - the sum of the coefficients for all effect-coded regressors representing a single categorical predictor is the negative deviation from the grand mean of the contrasting group (group coded by

 When using effect coding for categorical predictors in regression models with interactions: